nmogil-tw/twilio-azure-ai-agents/README.md

 # twilio-azure-ai-agents

 A Node.js command-line tool for interacting with Azure AI Agents.
-This CLI allows you to chat with an Azure-hosted agent directly from your terminal, supporting both streaming and non-streaming responses.
+This CLI allows you to chat with an Azure-hosted agent directly from your terminal, supporting both streaming (not supported as of 7/31/25) and non-streaming responses.

 ## Setup